qaiik/blacket-hacks/README.md

 # Announments
 - So currently Blax/Blacket is down but, there is a test server up for selected testers,<br>So im going to be making hacks for the test server
 - Im going to be obfusocating all my code for now on, this is because blax is switching to socket.io and ive seen people steal my code before.<br>So this is to prevent that, Please understand
+- Scripts with "[BETA]" in their name are for beta-blax
 # blacket socials:
 [site](https://beta.blacket.org/)<br>
 [discord](https://discord.gg/XrVMbR5tJd)<br>